 These students will receive credit for MATH 150 and MATH 151 and may register for MATH 250.

-The Drew University Calculus Placement Exam is offered to incoming students during orientation.
-If you anticipating taking MATH 150 at some point in the course of your studies, you are strongly encouraged to take the placement exam during orientation.
-(MATH 150 is a required course for the chemistry, mathematics, and physics majors, and it is an elective course for the biology major.)
-Current students who have not taken the exam should contact the department chair to determine when they will be able to take the exam.
+The Drew University Calculus Placement Exam is offered to incoming students during orientation and at other times, by appointment, with Jacqueline Cress.
+Students who anticipate taking MATH 150 at some point in the course of their studies are strongly encouraged to take the placement exam during orientation.
+(MATH 150 is a required course for the chemistry, mathematics, physics, and biochemistry and molecular biology majors, and it is an elective course for the biology major.)
+Current students who have not taken the exam should contact Jacqueline Cress to arrange to take the exam.

 The Drew University Calculus Placement Exam covers the following topics from a typical high school precalculus course: